BlakeRain/blakerain.com/content/posts/moving-lambdas-to-rust.md

 use case.

 ## Conclusion

+I was pleasantly suprised at how well the process went.
+Apart from the somewhat slow start getting Rust code compiled for AWS Lambda on ARM, once I had my bearings it was quite easy going.

+I am somewhat worried that the error handling is not as graceful as it should be.
+I'm somewhat nervous of cases where I'm using the `Index` trait of a `HashMap`, or just `unwrap`-ing or `expect`-ing a value where I should be using `match` and `if let`.
+I think I'd better go over the Lambda functions again some other time to round off the edges.

 As before, all code is available on [GitHub](https://github.com/BlakeRain/blakerain.com), with the Rust Lambda functions found in the